bcole808/wp-social-metrics-tracker/src/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Fixed an issue where some servers were not correctly connecting to Facebook and LinkedIn

 = 1.3.1 =
 * Added a status indicator to show if data is being collected successfully.
 * Dashboard widget shows social network names instead of the word "other"